robooo/SlovakiaRaftingGIS/README.md

 # SlovakiaRaftingGIS
 School project with GIS.
-Find all rivers with camps near them and display barriers on river where you can't raft.
+Find all rivers with camps near them and display barriers where you can't raft.

 ##What you need?
 * register on mapbox for your credentials and put them to views/map.jade